 Although unenforceable conditions in probation services may have serious implications concerning legitimacy, they can be partially legitimized by serving a symbolic purpose.
 Many scholars have written about the symbolic elements of criminal justice.
 Garland (1991), in his article "Punishment and Culture: The Symbolic Dimension of Criminal Justice," argues that punishment serves a symbolic function in society beyond just its practical effects.
 Garland contends that penal practices, discourses, and institutions actively contribute to the production and reproduction of shared cultural meanings, values, and sensibilities.
 Through its routine activities, the penal system interprets events, defines conduct, classifies actions, and evaluates worth, forcefully projecting these judgments onto individuals under supervision and the public.
 In this way, punishment teaches, clarifies, and authoritatively enacts basic moral-political categories and distinctions that help form our symbolic universe.

 There is also increasing awareness of how the processes of the criminal courts can serve to penalize individuals subject to them, even before a formal sentence is imposed.
-In his seminal work "The Process is the Punishment", Feeley (1979) was among the first to explicate how these processes could serve as punishments in end of themselves.
+In his seminal work "The Process is the Punishment," Feeley (1979) was among the first to explicate how these processes could serve as punishments in and of themselves.
 Feeley focuses on the legal actors involved in administering process-based punishment, such as judges, prosecutors, and defense attorneys, collectively referred to as the "courtroom workgroup" (see also Eisenstein & Jacob, 1977).
 Even when unenforceable, probation conditions can be seen as part of this process-based punishment, serving a symbolic function beyond their practical application.

 Inappropriate Unenforceable Conditions May Undermine the Rehabilitative Purpose of Probation

 In determining appropriate probation conditions, the principles are that conditions should be tailored, parsimonious, not overly burdensome, and focused on facilitating positive behavioral change rather than merely monitoring compliance (Klingele, 2013; 2021; Taxman et al., Smith, & 2020).
 Excessive conditions place an additional burden on clients without necessarily increasing their chances of success (Durnescu, 2011; Mackey et al., 2023; Ruhland & Scheibler, 2022; Taxman, 2024).
 One example of excessive conditions is those that are difficult for the officer to enforce.
 The fact that the POs described many conditions as unenforceable is concerning, as having many excessive conditions lowers the chances of success through rehabilitation.
 Adding to this is another example of an excessive condition that requires the individual to "avoid" something besides the victim.
-This demand was expressed by some of the POs saying "Don't have contact with anyone in the community, or don't go to any..."
+This demand was expressed by some of the POs saying: "Don't have contact with anyone in the community, or don't go to any..."
 (B5-2(.

 Probation conditions should align with individuals' risks and needs to promote rehabilitation and public safety (Andrews & Bonta, 2010).
-Imposing unenforceable conditions undermines the Risk-Need-Responsivity (RNR) model's mainly the risk principle, which states conditions must match supervision intensity to individuals' risk levels to reduce recidivism (Andrews et al., 1990).
+Imposing unenforceable conditions undermines the Risk-Need-Responsivity (RNR) model's “mainly the risk” principle, which states conditions must match supervision intensity to individuals' risk levels to reduce recidivism (Andrews et al., 1990).
 However, POs identified several unenforceable conditions like GPS monitoring and remaining drug/alcohol-free due to difficulties monitoring compliance.
 Such unenforceable conditions violate the risk principle by failing to provide appropriate control and intervention for higher-risk individuals.
 This can undercut probation's effectiveness for public safety and client rehabilitation (Peled-Laskov & Gideon, 2024).

 Limitations and Future Research